July 18, 2021

-As an Air Conditioner owner, we believe you’ve been in this tough situation sometime back.
-Having a sleepless night sweating or a broiling July afternoon and you can’t figure out why?
-Many people get worried when this happens and the question ‘Why is my air conditioner running but not cooling the house?’ keeps making circles in their heads.
+As an Air Conditioner owner, we believe you’ve been in this challenging situation sometime back.
+Have a sleepless night sweating or a broiling July afternoon, and you can’t figure out why?
+Many people get worried when this happens and the question ‘Why is my air conditioner running but not cooling the house?‘ keeps making circles in their heads.

-Air conditioning tends to offer most people a relaxed and cool mindset despite the summer heat, although the main problem comes in setting the right temperature in order to maintain your home.
+Air conditioning offers most people a relaxed and calm mindset despite the summer heat, although the main problem comes in setting the right temperature to maintain your home.